Bachelor of Social Work

 About

-The Bachelor of Social Work program at Fort Hays State University equips students with the knowledge and skills needed to become effective generalist social work practitioners.
-Graduates are prepared to work with individuals, groups, communities, and organizations across diverse settings to address social challenges and promote well-being.
+The Bachelor of Social Work program at Fort Hays State University provides students with the essential knowledge and skills to become proficient generalist social work practitioners.
+Graduates are equipped to work with individuals, groups, communities, and organizations in a variety of settings, addressing social challenges and promoting overall well-being.
+Through a blend of academic coursework and practical experience, students develop the capabilities necessary to navigate the complexities of social work practice.
+The program places a strong emphasis on ethical standards and cultural competence, preparing graduates to advocate for and serve vulnerable populations with commitment and professionalism.

 Why pursue a Bachelor of Social Work at Fort Hays State University?

-Our Bachelor of Social Work program prepares students for professional practice by providing practical skills and comprehensive knowledge essential for success in the field.
-Over 90% of BSW graduates secure employment in social work shortly after completing this program.
-Accredited by the Council on Social Work Education, the program meets rigorous standards, ensuring students receive a high-quality undergraduate education.
+The Bachelor of Social Work program prepares students for professional practice by equipping them with practical skills and comprehensive knowledge essential for success in the field.
+More than 90% of graduates secure employment in social work shortly after completing the program.
+Accredited by the Council on Social Work Education, the program adheres to rigorous standards, ensuring students receive a high-quality undergraduate education.

 Who is this program for?

-The Bachelor of Social Work program welcomes a diverse range of individuals.
-Committed to inclusivity and academic excellence, the program attracts students from various backgrounds.
-It is well suited for those interested in:
+This program welcomes individuals from diverse backgrounds.
+Committed to inclusivity and academic excellence, it attracts students with a wide range of experiences and perspectives.
+It is particularly well-suited for those interested in:

 - Child welfare